Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 **Only enabling/disabling these mods is supported.
 Modifying any settings / configurations for optional mods counts as modification and voids support for the list.** The only exception is `Skyrim Priority My Setting` which has instructions on how to configure it.

 - **ENB Preset Options:** By default, the list ships with Cabbage ENB for NAT 3.
-Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 6 optional ENBs depending on what you prefer.
+Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 10 optional ENBs depending on what you prefer.
    > If you have opened the game before, delete the `enbcache` and `gpucache` folders inside MO2's `Overwrite\Root` folder.
 You can find Overwrite by scrolling all the way down in Mod Organizers' left pane and double-clicking the red `Overwrite` text.

-- **Dark Souls Underwear - Never Nude Bodyslide Generated files**: Enabled by default.
+- **3BA underwear nevernude**: Enabled by default.
 Disable this mod if you wish to have a nude body on a female character.

-- **3BA Less Bounce**: Enabled by default. ~~Disable this mod if you want your 3BA body to jiggle more.~~ Doesn't work currently, bounce is still minimal even if you disable this.
+- **3BA more jiggle**: Enable if you want more body jiggle and bounce for females.

 - **Toggle Combat Camera**: Enabled by default.
 Automatically swaps camera to third person whean unsheating weapons or entering combat.
    > As mentioned in [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md#q-can-i-play-the-list-in-first-person), the list is meant to be played in third person and first person specific issues are not supported.